SOFIA-USRA/sofia_redux/docs/manuals/forcast/users/software_description.rst

          the input data will be resampled into a 3D spatial/spectral cube instead of coadding 1D spectra and 2D images.

-      -  *Use weighted mean*: If set, the average of the data will be weighted by the variance.
+      -  *Weight by errors*: If set, the average of the data will be weighted by the errors.
 Ignored for method=median.

    -  1-2D Combination Parameters